TY-Jeong/VacHopPy/README.md

 ```
 Here, the arguments are:

-* t<SUB>interval</SUB> = 0.1 ps
+* t<SUB>interval</SUB> = 0.07 ps

 For serial computation, the process is displayed via a progress bar.
 For parallel computation, process is recorded in the **VACHOPPY_PROGRESS** file in real time.
 The number and type of vacancies are automatically determined by comparing the POSCAR_LATTICE file with the AIMD datasets.

 **Output:**

-All results are stored in `parameter.txt` file, which includes:
+All results are stored in the parameter.txt file, which includes:

 	1. A list of vacancy hopping paths in the system

-2. Effective hopping parameters (except for z and ν)
+	2. Effective hopping parameters (excluding z and ν)

-3. Vacancy hopping history for each AIMD dataset.
+	3. Vacancy hopping history for each AIMD dataset

 To print the **vacancy hopping paths**, use: